Web UI

 - Reconnect and Re-pair.

-- BT Info modal for copyable diagnostics.
+- BT Info modal — copyable diagnostics.
+The modal renders the full

-- Settings gear that jumps straight into the matching row in Configuration → Devices.
+bluetoothctl info <MAC>output including advertised service UUIDs. - Settings gear that jumps straight into the matching row in Configuration → Devices.

 Group badges are interactive too: clicking a Music Assistant group badge opens the matching group settings page in the MA web UI.